We can provide a fast-turnaround soft tribology test service for your samples.

 Tribology is the study of the friction, lubrication and wear of interacting surfaces.
-Biotribology, or soft tribology, is the specific study of compliant, biological surfaces such as the eyelid and cornea, tongue and palate, lips, mucous membranes or skin surfaces.
-The film forming and lubricating ability of layers of liquids and viscoelastic materials applied to these surfaces provides a fascinating and powerful data set for formulators of:
+Biotribology, or soft tribology, is the specific study of compliant, biological surfaces such as the eyelid and cornea, tongue and palate, lips, mucous membranes or interacting skin surfaces.
+The film forming and lubricating ability of layers of liquids and viscoelastic materials applied to these surfaces provides a fascinating and powerful data set for formulators working on products such as:

 - Eye drops for dry eye conditions

 - Generic pharmaceutical ointments, creams and lotions

 - Colour cosmetics, such as lipsticks, eye-shadow and eye-liner

 - Personal and intimate lubricants